Configuration

 Path matching base:

-• Relative include / exclude globs (and flavor-overrides glob keys) resolve against the directory of the config file that declared them.
+• Relative include and exclude globs (and flavor-overrides glob keys) resolve against the directory of the config file that declared them.
 A .config/panache.toml is unwrapped to the project root, so it behaves exactly like a panache.toml in the directory above .config/.
 The same rule applies to discovered configs and to an explicit --config path/to/panache.toml (anchored at path/to/, not the current working directory).

 • The global ~/.config/panache/config.toml has no project location, so its globs resolve against the directory being traversed (typically the current working directory).